This is limestone handaxe from the Gargano region in Southern Italy. This region is not far away from the Venosa site in the South (see last post).

 Early and Early–Middle Pleistocene archaeological sites provide data about human dispersals into Europe from at least 1.2 Ma.
 Up to now, the fragmentary archaeological record indicates only sporadic hominid presence, with punctuated migration “waves” not necessarily leading to colonization.
 A more consistent pattern of colonization in Europa is visible only after 600-500 k.a.
 BP during the Acheulian.

 The oldest handaxes in South Europa come from Murcia (Southern Spain) and are geochronological dated between 780-900 k.a.
 BP.
-Interestingly they also were made of limestone, like some flake based contemporaneous industies at Atapuerca.
+Interestingly they also were made of limestone, like some flake based contemporaneous industries at Atapuerca.
 The appearance of such handaxes does not differ from other early handaxes made from chert or quartzite and thus the raw material was not the only determinant for their outlines.
-It remains unclear if the use of limestone was the consequence of a limited radius of H. Heidelbergensis and the unavailability of other raw materials or if limestone had characteristics, that made this kind of material attractive for the of bifaces.
+It remains unclear if the use of limestone was the consequence of a limited radius of H. Heidelbergensis and the unavailability of other raw materials or if limestone had characteristics, that made this kind of material attractive for the production of bifaces.

 The handaxe shown here has an almost identical pendant, a limestone biface from the Middle Pleistocene levels at the Grotte de l’Observatoire (Monaco; >230 k.a.
 BP; succession: Acheulian-Mousterian-Protoaurignacian).
 It is obvious, that knapping handaxes from elongated limestone pebbles, produced similar results: http://www.gouv.mc/Media/Images/Histoire-et-Patrimoine/Biface